dlt-science/science-notes/blogs/CCSwaps/CrossChainSwaps.md

 HTLC with collateral game diagram.
 ```

-The extension of the game theoretical framework to this system shows that the success rate increases with collateral amount Q. This is because higher Q allows for larger exchange rate P<sub>t</sub> movements, i.e. the sensitivity of the success rate towards **P***, volatility, and trend is reduced.
+The extension of the game theoretic framework to this system shows that the success rate increases with collateral amount Q. This is because higher Q allows for larger exchange rate P<sub>t</sub> movements, i.e. the sensitivity of the success rate towards **P***, volatility, and trend is reduced.
 The incentives that malicious actors may gain from massive price movements are eliminated by the loss of higher collateral.
 Therefore, the best strategy for malicious actors is to continue – maximizing the success rate of the swap.

 ### Adjustable Exchange Rates
 This is an extension to the HTLC game.
 The agents not only have the freedom to choose to continue or stop, but they can also decide the exact amount of funds to lock in, that is, **P*** isn't fixed and can be adjusted as P<sub>t</sub> changes on each step.